TuringLang/Deprecated/README.md

 git subtree add --prefix=AdvancedPS advancedps/main
 ```

-This will create a new commit automatically, preserving the full commit history inside the subfolder.
+This will automatically create a new commit, preserving the full commit history within the subfolder.

 ### Step 5: Check if all registered versions exist
 Before opening a Pull Request, verify that all registered versions of the package are present locally.